manisha-gupta-2020/seaStars/readme.md

 ### Fewd2 | 2020

 This is an example website so I can practice using Git and Github.
-Trying to push to repo through VSS
+Trying to push to repo on github through VSS